-Figure 14.
-Box plots of FL (mm) by seasonal group for NOR spring Chinook salmon outmigrants tagged or measured in the Lookingglass Creek screw trap, BY 2015.
+Figure 17.
+Box plots of FL (mm) by seasonal group for NOR spring Chinook salmon outmigrants tagged or measured in the Lookingglass Creek screw trap, BY 2016.
 Error bars indicate minimum and maximum sizes observed by season.

 Outmigrants/redd plotted against redds above the LH weir seem to indicate that there is potentially a carrying capacity level that has been reached.
-Based on the figure below (Figure 15) showing that in general, there are higher outmigrants per redd when there are fewer redds above the weir.
+Based on the figure below (Figure 18), there are generally higher outmigrants per redd when there are fewer redds above the weir.
 The BY 2012 outmigrant total was the highest observed during the current reintroduction era, which correlated well with the largest amount of redds above the weir; however the outmigrant estimate was not as high as expected.
-This could indicate spawner saturation, though observing this pattern is not necessarily proof of a negative pattern, (Peter Galbreath, CRITFC personal communication).
+This could indicate spawner saturation, though observing this pattern is not necessarily a negative pattern, (Peter Galbreath, CRITFC personal communication).
 This will be looked at more in depth with multiple metrics and be discussed with managers and co-managers in the future.

-Figure 15.
-Outmigrants/redd and redds above the weir for BY 2004-2015.
+Figure 18.
+Outmigrants/redd and redds above the weir for BY 2004-2016.